TheBombh2/Ejust_Courses_csv/README.md

 # The course data is stored in the final.csv file.

+As of today, 2/5/2024, there are exactly 2495 courses.
+I have checked up to ID 5000, so there may be more.
+Of course, more courses will be added beyond this date, but I won't update this CSV file until I find a purpose to use this data.

-Note that the elective field in all the courses is set to false.
-I don't really know why, but that's how it is stored in their database.
+Note that the elective field for all courses is set to false.
+I'm not entirely sure why, but that's how it is stored in their database.

 Feel free to use the data in any way you want.